 Traditional Publishing, Assisted Self-Publishing, or Self-Publishing?

-I published my very first novel, The Guardians of Eastgate: Seers Book I, this past summer.
-It was officially released for sale on all online platforms on August 30th.
+I published my very first novel, The Guardians of Eastgate: Seers Book I, the summer of 2017.
+It was officially released for sale on all online platforms on August 30, 2017.
 During the process of getting that first edition out to the public, and since then, I have learned a lot.
 And I’ve learned enough to know that there is still a lot more left to learn.
 It’s a never-ending process.
 I say ‘never-ending’ because there are always new things happening, so I expect I will never know everything there is about the subject.

 In order to help other authors who are starting out and thinking about self-publishing, I decided to start writing this blog series.
 In it, I will tell you about the things I’ve discovered while stumbling my way through the dark.